sylvain-wei/sylvain-wei.github.io/index.md

 ## Research Topics

 <!-- *<font color='blue'>[Highlight]</font> I am actively looking for a research internship opportunity in NLP/LLM from Mar to Aug 2024.
 Please contact me if you have any leads!* -->
-My destination is to make machines **really** understand the natural language of human beings, which is in need of deep understanding and exploration of white-box and visible process of decision.
-And only a model that can dynamically **LEARN** and update world knowledge and that can really reason like a human, can work as an reliable intelligence.
+My goal is to enable machines to **truly understand human natural language**.
+This requires a deep exploration of transparent, white-box decision-making processes.
+Only a model that can dynamically learn, update its world knowledge, and reason like a human can function as a reliable intelligence.

 - Interpretability and Mechanisms of Large Language Models.
 - Reliable Artificial Intelligence.